scornflake/mentor-game-analysis/README.md

 📖 **New User?** See the [Setup and Run Guide](docs/Setup%20and%20Run.md) for step-by-step installation and configuration instructions.

+## Current State

+- Perplexity and Claude providers
+- Local "openai compatible" provider - works.
+Sort of ... [with many caveats](docs/Local%20LLMS.md).
+- The AI "tool calling" and "agentic-ness" leave a lot to be desired.
+But hey, v1 is out and actually does something useful (maybe!)

+### Analysis - where's it at? any good?

+Game Analysis is likely, well, not great (at the moment).

+- It's the same as sending an image to Perplexity/Claude, and asking for the analysis
+- Right now the tool doesn't have inante knowledge of games
+- But it's got a a prettier ui :)
+- It'll help you out if you are early game, but probably wont tell anyone who's into Steel Path anything they don't know

 ## Screenshots

 ### Main Analysis Interface